catppuccin/windows-files/README.md

 ## Usage

-1. Clone this repository locally
+1. Open Files > Settings > Advanced > Edit settings file.
-2. Open the app's settings
+2. Copy your chosen flavor from the [themes/](./themes) directory into the settings file.
-3. Go to custom themes, hit the `i` icon, and select open theme folder.
-4. Copy the `Catpuccin.xaml` flavour of choice into the folder. **Latte theme can be enabled in all flavour files by turning on light mode.**
-5. Restart Files and select the theme in the settings.
+3. Restart and select the theme in the settings.

-## 🙋 FAQ

--	Q: **_"Where can I find the theme folder?"_** <br>
-	A: Open Settings>Appearance>Custom Themes.
-You'll see an `i` icon.
-Click it and open the themes folder.

 ## 💝 Thanks to